Oriental Rug Facts & History

 Do NOT allow a carpet cleaning or water restoration company clean or treat your treasured rug.
-Rugs that have been exposed to flooding require specialized cleaning to ensure no mold or bacteria is left in the rug.
-Also the rug needs to be dried in a controlled environment and receive the appropriate grooming and attention to detail before going back home.
+Rugs that have been exposed to flooding require specialized cleaning to ensure no mold or bacteria is left on the rug.
+Also, the rug needs to be dried in a controlled environment and receive the appropriate grooming and attention to detail before going back home.

 Yes.
 These are colorful yarn rugs hooked by hand with cotton or jute cloth backing.